PX4/PX4-user_guide/en/dev_setup/dev_env_mac.md

 ```

 :::warning
-jMAVSim for PX4 v1.11 and beyond we require at least JDK 15. (for troubleshooting information see [the jMAVSim guide](../simulation/jmavsim.html))
+jMAVSim for PX4 v1.11 and beyond we require at least JDK 15.

-Specifically macOS users might run into this problem check for the error code: `Exception in thread "main" java.lang.UnsupportedClassVersionError:`.
-You can find the fix on [the jMAVSim guide](../simulation/jmavsim.html)) under the troubleshooting section.
+For earlier versions macOS users might see the error `Exception in thread "main" java.lang.UnsupportedClassVersionError:`.
+You can find the fix in the [jMAVSim with SITL > Troubleshooting](../simulation/jmavsim.html#troubleshooting)).
 :::

 ## Next Steps